-The following table sets forth as of April 30, 2006, the percentage of Ordinary Shares owned by O.S.S.
-Capital Management LP, Knoll Capital Management, LP, a Delaware limited partnership, Greenlight Capital Management, BVF, Inc, and Glenhill Advisors, LLC, the persons each known to Flamel to have filed a Schedule 13-D or 13-G with the S.E.C.
+The following table sets forth as of April 20, 2007, the percentage of Ordinary Shares owned by O.S.S.
+Capital Management LP, Knoll Capital Management, LP, Greenlight Capital Management, and Glenhill Advisors, LLC, the persons each known to beneficially own more than 5% of the Company's Ordinary Shares.
+The table set forth below is based on information contained in Schedule 13/Ds or 13/Gs on file with the SEC.

 Identity of Person or Group Amount of Ordinary Shares Owned Percentage of Class O.S.S.
-Capital Management LP 3,633,447(1) 15.26% Knoll Capital Management, LP 2,012,684(2) 8.45% Greenlight Capital Management 1,547,045(3) 6.50% BVF, Inc. 1,448,087(4) 6.08% Glenhill Advisors, LLC 1,162,654(5) 4.88%
+Capital Management LP 5,666,047(1) 23.60% Knoll Capital Management, LP 2,111,438(2) 8.80% Greenlight Capital Management 1,547,045(3) 6.44% Glenhill Advisors, LLC 1,193,832(4) 4.97%

-- (1) Based solely on a review of a Schedule 13G/A filed on January 13, 2006.
-O.S.S.
-Capital Management LP, shares beneficial ownership over the Ordinary Shares it owns with Schafer Brothers LLC and Oscar S. Schafer and in respect of 5.0% of the Ordinary Shares with O.S.S Advisors LLC.
-Percentages are calculated using the total number of shares outstanding as of May 1, 2006. - (2) Based solely on a review of a Schedule 13G/A filed on February 9, 2006 Knoll Capital Management, LP shares beneficial ownership over the Ordinary Shares it owns with Fred Knoll.
-Percentages are calculated using the total number of shares outstanding as of May 1, 2006. - (3) Based solely on a review of a Schedule 13G/A filed on July 18, 2005.
-Greenlight Capital, LLC shares beneficial ownership over the Ordinary Shares it owns with David Einhorn.
-Percentages are calculated using the total number of shares outstanding as of May 1, 2006. - (4) Based solely on a review of a Schedule 13D/A filed on April 25, 2006.
-BVF Inc. shares beneficial ownership over the Ordinary Shares it owns with BVF Partners L.P.
-Percentages are calculated using the total number of shares outstanding as of May 1, 2006. - Based solely on a review of a Schedule 13G/A filed on January 13, 2006.
-Glenhill Advisors, LLC shares beneficial ownership over the Ordinary Shares it owns with Glenn Krevlin.
-Percentages are calculated using the total number of shares outstanding as of May 1, 2006.
+(1) Based solely on a review of a Schedule 13D/A filed on April 5, 2007, O.S.S.
+Capital Management LP, shares beneficial ownership over the Ordinary Shares it owns with Schafer Brothers LLC and Oscar S. Schafer; in respect of 12.0% of the Ordinary Shares with O.S.S.
+Overseas Fund Ltd.; in respect of 10.8% of the Ordinary Shares with O.S.S.
+Advisors Ltd; and in respect of 9.9% of the Ordinary Shares with Oscar S. Schafer & Partners II LP.
+Percentages are calculated using the total number of shares outstanding as of April 20, 2007.

-As of May 1, 2006, there were 23,806,590 shares outstanding.
-Of these, 23,656,189 were American Depositary Shares (ADS').
-A further 150,401 French ordinary shares were held by individuals, including employees, directors or ex employees/directors/founders.
+(2) Based solely on a review of a Schedule 13G/A filed on February 14, 2007, Knoll Capital Management, LP shares beneficial ownership over the Ordinary Shares it owns with Fred Knoll.
+Percentages are calculated using the total number of shares outstanding as of April 20, 2007.

+(3) Based solely on a review of a Schedule 13G/A filed on July 18, 2005, Greenlight Capital, LLC shares beneficial ownership over the Ordinary Shares it owns with David Einhorn.
+Percentages are calculated using the total number of shares outstanding as of April 20, 2007.

+(4) Based solely on a review of a Schedule 13G/A filed on February 14, 2007, Glenhill Advisors, LLC shares beneficial ownership over the Ordinary Shares it owns with Glenn Krevlin and Glenhill Capital Management LLC.
+Percentages are calculated using the total number of shares outstanding as of April 20, 2007.

+The Company's major shareholders do not have different voting rights.
+Flamel Technologies, so far as it is known by the Company, is not directly or indirectly owned or controlled by another corporation or by any government.
+As of April 20, 2007 there were 24,005,590 shares outstanding.
+The Company has thirty one Ordinary shareholders of record including the Bank of New York.
+Approximately 99.37% of the Company's outstanding shares are represented by American Depositary Shares (ADS).